Tourism and Culture

 The compendium also sets forward a series of recommendations targeting public administrations, as well as a list of tips promoting a responsible conduct of tourists who decide to visit indigenous communities.

-For downloads, please visit the UNWTO E-library page:
+For downloads, please visit the UN Tourism E-library page:

 Download in English - Download in Spanish.